 Sometimes Royce heard him talking to himself.
 At night, he heard voices coming from the bedroom.
-It was Dan and Lindsey.
+It sounded like Dan and Lindsey.
 He knew that was crazy but Dan was better.
 Dan assured Royce he could go home.

 Dan began to write again.
-He was writing his fist children's book.
+He was writing his first children's book.
 The storyline revolved around a little girl, Tassy.
 The child was a free spirit who made friends with animals.
-She made wonderful tiny rooms for stuffed mice for children that were ill.
+She made wonderful tiny rooms with magical stuffed mice for children that were ill.
 The children made recoveries often.
-Then Tassy's Mom died suddenly.
+Then in the story, Tassy's Mom died suddenly.
 She cried all the time until a golden butterfly came to sit on her shoulder and whispered in her ear.
 The butterfly told the little girl her Mommy was all around her.

 The illustrations were exquisite.
-Butterflies appeared as if they were going to fly off the pages into the Universe.
+Butterflies appeared as if they were going to fly off the pages to visit with the readers.
 The initials were L. M. H.

 By Kathie Stehr